avikvaish123/FSAE-Circuit-Design/README.md

 # FSAE-Circuit-Design
-Avik's FSAE experience, custom Schematics and PCBs
+FSAE experience, custom Schematics and PCBs I've designed or been heavily involved in